SlitherDB/slitherDB/README.md

 # slitherDB
 ![alt text](https://github.com/SlitherDB/slither-db/blob/master/misc/Screen%20Shot%202020-04-27%20at%2013.28.39.png "Logo")
+# NOTICE: SlitherDB and SQIL are currently being re-worked in C for more ease in making drivers

 A no-SQL database. i have started to develop this for storing scores and other user data for the user in my unity games.
 This database at the moment can only store data locally on people's computers because i cant afford servers.
 Anyone that has used mongoDB before in there projects should feel right at home using SlitherDB because both mongoDB and SlitherDB are No-SQL and document databases.